shivanikashyap25/responsiveform/README.md

-# responsiveform
+Responsive Form
-Hey Guys this is my week 3 task of creating a responsive form and the link is given below https://responsiveformvoc.netlify.app/
+I have learned to create a responsive form that helped me understand how to use java script and implement it in daily life. https://responsiveformvoc.netlify.app/